We are committed to providing quality eye care for you and your family.

 Diabetics are at an increased risk for eye problems including diabetic retinopathy.
 High blood sugar can cause blood to leak from retinal vessels.
 If this goes untreated, vision loss may occur from damage to the retina.

 For eye problems that require immediate attention we can often schedule an urgent visit that day, during our regular office hours.
 Our doctors are trained and certified to treat a variety of eye diseases.
-This includes treatment for eye infections, ocular allergies and eye injuries.
+This includes treatment for ocular allergies and eye injuries.

 Flashes of light in the eye often appear as little shooting stars or momentary bright spots.
 If you have never experienced them before, they may seem to be coming from outside, making the initial experience perhaps a little scary.